cockroachdb/docs/src/current/v24.3/upgrade-cockroachdb-kubernetes.md

 {% include common/upgrade/overview.md %}

-On Kubernewtes, the upgrade is a [staged update](https://kubernetes.io/docs/tutorials/stateful-application/basic-stateful-set/#staging-an-update) in which each pod's container image for CockroachDB is updated in a rolling fashion.
+On Kubernetes, the upgrade is a [staged update](https://kubernetes.io/docs/tutorials/stateful-application/basic-stateful-set/#staging-an-update) in which each pod's container image for CockroachDB is updated in a rolling fashion.
 The cluster remains available during the upgrade.

 Select the cluster's deployment method to continue.